Cloud-Solutions-International/antikythera/WARP.md

 - Use `Settings` for all configuration
 - Run full test suite before committing
 - Add javadoc for public methods
-- Use try-catch for reflection operations
-- Check `shouldSkip()` before processing files

 ### Don'ts ❌
 - Don't hardcode file paths or package names